 Check your credit score

 Having a good credit score is essential if you’re going to get a loan in the future.
-By using a free credit score tool like Credit Keeper from Capital One, you can monitor for unexpected changes on a weekly basis.
+Borrowell allows you to check your credit score for free so you can monitor for unexpected changes on a weekly basis.
 If your credit score has dropped, that could be a sign that someone has tried to open a new loan under your name.